qpit/breeding/README.md

 # breeding
-Repository for analyzing the loss tolerance of cat breeding for fault tolerant GKP state preparation
+Repository for analyzing the loss tolerance of cat breeding for fault tolerant GKP state preparation.

 See `notebooks/` for generating the figures in the paper.